 Bachelor of Fine Arts in Film and Television

-During their studies at CU Denver, Rachel Sochinski developed their skills in all areas of film production, but they really proved theirself when it came to production design.
+During their studies at CU Denver, Rachel Sochinski developed their skills in all areas of film production, but they really proved themself when it came to production design.
 “Rachel is a dedicated and outstanding student who not only excels in their studies, but has proven herself with exceptional skills in the area of film and television production,” writes David Liban, chair of Film & Television.
 All the faculty members who have worked with Rachel believe they have what it takes to go far in the film industry.

 Bachelor of Science in Music Business, Non-Audition